Sinan81/shut-up-and-calculate/README.md

 - Multiband susceptibility
 - Extended RPA (with ladder diagrams and non-local interactions)
 - Adaptive susceptibility plots using python adaptive or scikit-optimize
+- Mean field and broken symmetry calculations, and coexisting orders
 - pytests etc